menglishca/keyin-course-notes/content/fullstack/qaps/qap-2/_index.md

   - Present users with their current streak.
   - Provide options to start a new quiz or return to the home page.

-- **Leaderboards Page**:
-  - Display the top 10 streaks.
-  - Show the number of questions answered correctly and when the streaks were obtained.

 ### Functional Requirements
 - **Data Storage**:
   - All data should be stored in memory (using variables in the code).
 No persistence between server runs is required.
 For the sake of this project, assume only one user will be accessing the site at a time

 - **Functionality**:
   - Create a function to check the correctness of a question.
-  - Create a function to generate a new multiplication, division, addition or subtraction question
+  - Create a function to generate a new random multiplication, division, addition or subtraction question.
+The question's operator and operands should be randomly picked when the function is called.

 - **Unit Tests**:
   - Write unit tests to verify: